Lower Saxon Mill Road: History

 The idea for the Lower Saxon Mill Road project emerged in 1996.
 At that time the Lüneburg Regional Council was looking for ways to improve tourism in a lasting way in northern Lower Saxony.
 As early as 1995 it had founded a society under the name "Society for the Promotion of Historic Mills in the Region of the Lüneburg Milling Industry" (Verein zur Förderung historischer Mühlen im Gebiet der Müllerinnung Lüneburg).
 This society had the aim of restoring windmills and watermills in its area, which initially covered the districts of Lüneburg, Harburg and Lüchow-Dannenberg, and supporting their preservation.
 The society also declared that it wanted to foster and preserve the traditions and culture associated with the milling trade.

 Under the sponsorship of the Lüneburg Society, a working group was founded in 1996 from representatives of the district authorities, mill societies and local history museums.
 It gave the go ahead for the development of a tourist route through the mills of Lower Saxony.
 In 1998 the Lower Saxon Mill Road was established by the society, now renamed as the "Society for the Promotion of Lüneburg Mills" (Mühlenförderverein Lüneburg).
 Under its new name, the area of responsibility of the society was extended to include the districts of Celle and Uelzen.
 The first section of the Lower Saxon Mill Road was opened by the then Lower Saxon Minister for Agriculture, Karl-Heinz Funke, on German Mill Day in 1998 at the Bardowick windmill.
 The Mill Road then consisted of 75 mill sites in the northeast of Lower Saxony.

-From 1998 the Lüneburg mill society was responsible for coordinating, monitoring and implementating the restoration and refurbishment of mills on the Lower Saxon Mill Road and for the development of touristic marketing concepts as well as funding them from German and European sponsors.
+From 1998 the Lüneburg mill society was responsible for coordinating, monitoring and implementing the restoration and refurbishment of mills on the Lower Saxon Mill Road and for the development of touristic marketing concepts as well as funding them from German and European sponsors.